 This digital outline can then be loaded into a key lathe or even a 3D printer to produce a working copy of your key.
 Criminals will likely create several versions with slightly different lengths and depths of ridges to ensure a match, Field adds.
-Of course, keys aren’t the only thing you can make with a 3D printer.

 Your exact key can be ordered online

 Need an extra set of keys as a backup or to keep at your neighbor’s house?
 If your key has a code stamped on the head, says Field, an exact copy can be obtained from the manufacturer.
 While this is a major convenience for most people, it also means criminals can zoom in on the code they see in your social media posts and have a copy of your key sent right to their mailbox!